-The City has active TIF (Tax Increment Financing) districts for debt related to the construction of City Hall and private development within the City.
-Under the TIF agreements, property tax increments received by the City are collected to cover eligible project expenses approved by resolution by the City Commission, as allowed by South Dakota Codified Law Section 11-9.
+The City has active TIF (Tax Increment Financing) districts for debt related to the construction of City Hall and private developments within the City.
+Under the TIF agreements, property tax increments received by the City are collected to cover eligible project expenses approved by resolution by the City Council, as allowed by South Dakota Codified Law Section 11-9.
 When all approved project costs are paid or the TIF is dissolved in accordance with state statutes, all property tax revenue will be distributed to the appropriate taxing entities.
-Increments totaling \$609,504 were received by the City and \$38,500 was paid to project sponsors or lien holders during 2022.
-Tax increment districts #1 and #3 were dissolved during the year ended December 31, 2022.
+Increments totaling \$1,465,618 were received by the City during 2024.